inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Both starving and fat,
 But none was as great as
 "I tot I taw a puddy tat."
-		-- Etta Stallings, "An Ode To Childhood"
+		-- Etta Stallings, "An O To Childhood"
 Your step will soil many countries.
 X windows:
 	The ultimate bottleneck.